 As a non-profit, 501(c)3 organization, our very existence depends upon financial support from our members and other sources.
 Find out how you can support the NSA and help us to continue the important work that we do.

 How do I become an NSA Member, and what’s the difference between ‘Member’ and ‘Supporter’?
+All the information you need about how to get involved and support the NSA.

 If you are a person who stutters, a speech professional, family member of a person who stutters, or if you just have questions about stuttering—we want to hear from you!